 Once configured, CastorEDC will appear in your Google Authenticator app.
 Every time you log into Castor, you will need to provide the 6-digit code generated in the Authenticator app.

-We can enforce 2FA and/or 90-day password rotation for email domains for your institute.
-If interested, submit a request here.
+If you would like to add enforced 2FA and/or 90-day password rotation for email domains linked to your institute, please submit a request here.

-When receiving a new device or in case a device was lost, it is necessary to move the authenticator app to a new device or disable it completely by accessing the Google's two-step verification Web page and modifying the settings there, as you first need to verify your new device within the Google Authenticator app.
+When receiving a new device or in the event a device has been lost, it is necessary to move the authenticator app to a new device or disable it completely.
+To do this, access the Google's two-step verification Web page and modify the settings there - you will first need to verify your new device within the Google Authenticator app.
 More information can be found on the Google Account Help page: Using a new phone to receive 2-Step Verification codes

-Please note: Changing the 2FA setting in your account to no does not deactivate it completely.
+Please note: Changing the 2FA setting in your account to 'No' does not deactivate it completely.
 You will not be able to regenerate the QR-code when you set it back to 'Yes'.
-If you run into a problem with deactivating your 2FA please contact us.
+If you encounter a problem with deactivating 2FA for your account, please contact us.